alvgaona/automatic-qrs-detection/README.md

-# Automatic QRS Complex Detection in Real-time
+# Automatic QRS Complex Detection

 This project aims to apply signal processing techniques and tools to peform an analysis and automatic QRS complex detection on large duration ECG signals.